 Outdoor enthusiasts have more options than they’ll have time to enjoy –

-- Beach lovers – head to Long Beach, a 3 mile barrier beach.
-During the summer season, beach parking is by sticker only, but the Plymouth shuttle stops at the beach entrance.
+- Beach lovers – head to Long Beach, a 3-mile barrier beach.
+During the summer season, beach parking is by sticker or day charge only, but the Plymouth shuttle stops at the beach entrance.
 Food and restrooms are available at the beach.

-- Families with preschoolers will love Nelson Beach Park with its playground, sprinkler park, and protected beach.
+- Families with preschoolers will love Nelson Beach Park with its accessible playground, sprinkler park, green spaces, and protected beach.
 At the end of the Nelson Beach parking lot is a lovely one mile walking/bike path that everyone will enjoy.
-This is also where you’ll find the Grace Trail – a one mile meditative walk along the harbor.
+This is also where you’ll find the Grace Trail – a one-mile meditative walk along the harbor.

 - Tidmarsh Wildlife Sanctuary (Beaver Dam Road) is Mass Audubon’s newest wildlife preserve.
 481 acres of ponds, woods, and walking trails.
 From their website – “Once a working cranberry farm, this landscape underwent the largest freshwater ecological restoration ever completed in the Northeast.”
 Fascinating to watch the land return to a natural state!